Adanato/LIMO/README.md

 ## Updates
+- [2025/07/30] 🎉 **NEW!** We have released LIMO-v2!
+This includes an updated paper, new dataset (LIMO-v2), and improved model corresponding to the latest research findings.
+Check out the new resources below!
 - [2025/07/08] 🎉 LIMO has been accepted by COLM 2025!
-A new version of the paper and corresponding dataset will be released soon!
 - [2025/02/18] 🚨 We've added LIMO's performance on the recently completed [AIME 2025 evaluation](https://github.com/GAIR-NLP/AIME-Preview), where it achieved a solid score of 44.6, demonstrating competitive performance using only 817 training samples compared to other models trained on much larger datasets (800k samples).
 - [2025/02/10] 🚨 [Third-party evaluations](https://x.com/WenhuChen/status/1888691381054435690) highlight LIMO's strong generalization capabilities
-- [2025/02/08] 🚨 The LIMO dataset has received positive recognition from the [community](https://x.com/stefan_fee/status/1888203185937907993).
+- [2025/02/08] 🚨 The LIMO dataset has received positive recognition from the [community](https://x.stefan_fee/status/1888203185937907993).
 According to third-party evaluations, the dataset achieved a 10-percentage point performance improvement on AIME24 and GPQA benchmarks, and a 3-point improvement on MATH-500.
 These experimental results demonstrate LIMO's potential in enhancing RL Scaling.